divyalaldinani/roll-dice-game/README.md

 # roll-dice-game
+All the files are added in 'my-first-branch' branch.
-I have made this game using HTML, CSS and JS.
+I have made this game using HTML, CSS, and JS.
 Any changes/queries are appreciated.